PSP-Archive/ARK-4/ISSUES.md

 # CFW Issues
-- Returning from standby in PSX games results in "memory stick cannot be accessed" error.
 - PopsLoader not working.
+This plugin is heavily CFW-specific, need to make one for ARK.
 - Leda not working.
 - PS1 games on Vita are not working.